-- Top content – Use bid adjustments for popular content to increase your ad’s chance of showing on top content on YouTube and the Display Network.
+4. Top content – Popular content to increase your ad’s chance of showing on top content on YouTube and the Display Network.
 When your ad is eligible to appear on this content, AdWords will use your bid adjustment to raise your bid.
 For example, you could raise your bids for the hottest new cat video on YouTube. *Top content adjustments are recommended for advanced users.

-- Targeting methods – Use bid adjustments for topics, placements, and other targeting methods in campaign types that show ads on the Display Network.
-For example, if you sell luggage, you could increase your bids on travel sites in the Display Network so you’re more likely to show on travel blogs and review sites. *Targeting method adjustments are recommended for advanced users.
+5. Targeting methods – Use bid adjustments for topics, placements, and other targeting methods in campaign types that show ads on the Display Network.
+For example, if you sell luggage, you could increase your bids on travel sites in the Display Network so you’re more likely to show on travel blogs and review sites.

-- Remarketing lists for search ads – Show ads to these people on these lists.
+6. Remarketing lists for search ads – Show ads to these people on these lists.
 For example, you could increase your bid for those who previously viewed your website in the last 30 days. *Remarketing list adjustments are recommended for advanced users.